vuejs/test-utils/docs/api/index.md

 })
 ```

-Notice that setting a prop will always trump an attribute:
+Notice that setting a defined prop will always trump an attribute:

 ```js
 test('attribute is overridden by a prop with the same name', () => {